Changissnz/nu_merchant_principal/README.md

 the effects of another constituent.
-These kinds of changes entertained are found in complex cases of sequential bodies with dependent constituents, for they require many more calculations that more basic forms of change.
+These kinds of changes entertained are found in complex cases of sequential bodies with dependent constituents, for they require many more calculations than more basic forms of change.
 And these additional calculations carry with them non-negligible measures of uncertainty on their accuracy.
 In a basic form of change that comes from changing a mutable constituent